cpina/harvard-harper-adams-university-citation-style/README.md

 A minimal Markdown document citing documents.

-### harvard-harper-adams-university.csl
+### harper-adams-university-harvard.csl

 The current citation style.

 ### test-style.sh

-Test the style: using Pandoc, this will generates HTML output based on: `document-example.md` text, `documents.bib` BibLaTeX and `harvard-harper-adams-university.csl`.
+Test the style: using Pandoc, this will generates HTML output based on: `document-example.md` text, `documents.bib` BibLaTeX and `harper-adams-university-harvard.csl`.

 The output will be: `PASS!` or `FAILED!` with information for this.